The Beautiful Woman Syndrome, continued

 The dictionary defines arrogance as "making or disposed to making claims to unwarranted importance."
 Considering this, arrogance is part of the beautiful woman syndrome.
 If BWSers were to possess an accurate self-image, they would acknowledge their beauty — no one asked them to be blind!
 However, they wouldn't generalize their attributes into overall greatness unless they had other and more substantial reasons for having such a lofty self-image.

-Interestingly, there is no male equivalent of the beautiful woman syndrome*.
-(Some very attractive men are understandably picky, but they don't possess the constellation of other symptoms that differentiate this syndrome from mere selectivity.)
+Interestingly, the male equivalent of the beautiful woman syndrome* is much less prevalent.
+(Some very attractive men are understandably picky, but they usually don't possess the constellation of other symptoms that differentiate this syndrome from mere selectivity.)
 Another surprising fact is that it's not just jilted men who bitterly complain about BWSers; plenty of women have had it with them, too.

-* Why isn't there an attractive man syndrome?
+* Why is the attractive man syndrome so rare?
 In a culture like ours that overemphasizes the importance of appearance, it is not surprising that women are so susceptible to the beautiful woman syndrome.
 Attractive men are relatively insulated from this problem for a simple reason: the mark of a man is success, not appearance.
 A man can be handsome and still be considered a failure.
 If a woman is hot, countless men are eager to date her even if she is perennially unemployed and heavily in debt.
 A gorgeous woman could have a long list of negative attributes and still be eagerly coveted by men.
 To men, she is worth more than gold.
 Hence, she is a de facto winner, not a loser, regardless of what her credit rating is.
+She can even be a notorious criminal and remain highly desirable.
+For example, more than a few men still want Casey Anthony.
+Judging by her response, even one of her attorneys seems to think Anthony murdered her daughter.
+“Not guilty” does not necessarily mean “innocent,” and anyone who thinks Anthony is innocent must have rocks in his head.
+Yet men still want her because she is hot, even yummy.
+Her beauty can make men forget about what she almost certainly did.

 Because women can become winners without breaking a sweat, some of them won't try as hard as they otherwise would have if they were less attractive.
 This doesn't apply only to the "10s" with gorgeous faces, large breasts, tight abs, and great legs.
 If a woman has any standout feature, it's a sure bet that she will have her pick of endless men.
 Because great breasts or legs are much easier to acquire for the women blessed with the great genes that confer those assets, they can rocket ahead of other women in the race for success: just marry a successful man, or take advantage of society's proven tendency to give more money and opportunities to attractive women.